A high-protein chicken treat your flock will love: my Poultry Protein Platter.

 It's also important that their diet is supplemented with other, low fat, healthy treats

-Overloading them with protein will not help them in the end - it can cause serious problems with the liver and kidneys.
+Overloading them with protein will not help them in the end: it can cause serious problems with the liver and kidneys.

-Be sure you offer this kind of treat only when there's a specific need - and even then, no more than two or three times a week.
+Be sure you offer this kind of treat only when there's a specific need, and even then, no more than two or three times a week.

-What's in this yummy treat?
-Explaining the ingredients.
+What's in this yummy treat, and why?

 Dry ingredients.